CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection

-In the meanwhile, we observe the structure substantially improves the model's ability for incremental object detection according to the experiments.
-In addition, we explore the decoupled structures for detection transformer.
-Our contributions can be summarized fourfold: \begin{itemize} \item[$\bullet$]We propose a novel localization and identification cascade detection transformer (CAT), which decouples the localization and identification process of detection and alleviates the influence of detecting unknown objects on the detection of known ones. \item[$\bullet$]We introduce a novel pseudo-labelling mechanism which self-adaptively combines the model-driven and input-driven pseudo-labelling during the training process for generating robust pseudo-labels and exploring knowledge beyond known objects. \item[$\bullet$]We explore the decoupled decoding methods of the detection transformer, $i.e.$, the fully decoupled decoding structure and the cascade decoupled decoding structure. \item[$\bullet$]Our extensive experiments on two popular benchmarks demonstrate the effectiveness of the proposed CAT.
-CAT outperforms the recently introduced ORE and OW-DETR for OWOD, IOD and open-set detection.
-For OWOD, CAT achieves absolute gains ranging from \textbf{11.8\%} to \textbf{18.3\%} in terms of unknown recall over OW-DETR. \end{itemize}
+The self-adaptive PLM maintains the ability of CAT to explore the knowledge beyond the known objects and self-adaptively adjusts the pseudo-label generation according to the model training process.
+Our contributions can be summarized fourfold: \begin{itemize} \item[$\bullet$]We propose a novel localization and identification cascade detection transformer (CAT), which has excellent ability to retrieve unknown objects and alleviate the influence of detecting unknown objects on the detection of known ones.

+\item[$\bullet$]Inspired by the subconscious reactions when people face open scenes, we propose the cascade decoupled decoding way, which decouples the decoding procedure via the shared decoder.

+\item[$\bullet$]We introduce a novel pseudo-labelling mechanism that self-adaptively combines the model-driven and input-driven pseudo-labelling during the training process for generating robust pseudo-labels and exploring knowledge beyond known objects.